 Together with Nora Ancarola, she has presented Trilogia de la privadesa at La Interior Bodega in Barcelona, the SKC in Belgrade, the Zenit gallery in Copenhagen, Tinglado 2 in Tarragona, the Carte d’Arte in Catania, the Centre d’Art Roca Umbert in Granollers and the Institut d’Estudis Ilerdencs in Lleida, among other venues.

 The school is participating for the first time in IN RESiDENCE, doing so with a group of pupils in the second year of compulsory secondary education.

-The Institut Escola Antaviana is noted as an educational project that regards inclusion and addressing diversity as being among its priority objectives.
-Its pupils are a very wide sample of the entire social spectrum in the neighbourhood and present a very high degree of diversity in terms of their individual educational needs and socioeconomic circumstances.
-In addition, the Institut Escola Antaviana has very close ties with families and the neighbourhood and its amenities, among them the Ateneu de Nou Barris, a flagship for the entire educational community.
+Institut Escola Antaviana is known for an educational approach that considers inclusion and attention to diversity as one of its main objectives.
+Its pupils are a very broad cross-section of the social spectrum of the neighbourhood and show a very high degree of diversity in terms of individual educational needs and socio-economic background.
+Antaviana also has strong links with families, the neighbourhood and its facilities, such as the Ateneu de Nou Barris, which is a reference point for the entire educational community.

 Students (2nd ESO)